z5450851HimaMallina/PowerBi_Sandbox/README.md

 # Contoso Hotel: Performance Analysis & Recommendations
 Note: Detailed Business Report is attached (Contoso.pptx) in this repository.

-## Business Overview
+### Business Overview
-Contoso Hotel operates across Hawaiian islands with 32,000 customers (target: 45,000), $1,420 average revenue per reservation (target: $2,830), and 12% return rate (target: 23%).
+Contoso Hotel, with its picturesque properties across Hawaii's islands of Oahu, Maui, Kauai, and Hawaii Island, has established itself as a premier destination for global travelers.
+The company aims to increase its total customer base from the current 32,000 to the target of 45,000 while improving the average revenue per reservation from $1,420 to $2,830.
+With a current return rate of 12% against a target of 23%, enhancing customer loyalty represents a significant opportunity for growth.
+These objectives must be achieved while maintaining operational efficiency across their diverse property portfolio.
 <img width="1015" alt="image" src="https://github.com/user-attachments/assets/d6b187dc-87cb-4d9b-8500-5c89cb5b0762" />

 1)This dashboard tracks overall performance metrics including total customers (current: 32K, target: 45K) and return rate (12%), allowing management to monitor key performance indicators at a glance.